blagae/whitakers_words/README.md

 ## Project metadata

 * The program logic is detailed [here](./project_structure.md).
-Since the project is in flux, this may be somewhat out of date.
+Since the project is in flux, some details may be out of date at any given time.
-* There are a number of TODO items throughout the code base, but I'll also try and keep the [TODO](./TODO.md) file up to date.
+* There are a number of TODO items throughout the code base, but I'll also try and keep the [TODO](./TODO.md) file up to date with more high-level items.

 ## Roadmap